clean-code-craft-tcq-1/test-for-analytics-Harshitha0306/README.md

 |---------------------------|---------------|---
-Battery Data-accuracy       | No            | We do not test the accuracy of data Computation of maximum      | Yes           | This is part of the software being developed Off-the-shelf PDF converter | Yes           | Libraries can be used for PDF conversion.
+Battery Data-accuracy       | No            | We do not test the accuracy of data Computation of maximum      | Yes           | This is part of the software being developed Off-the-shelf PDF converter | No            | Tools/Libraries can be used for PDF conversion.
+Only PDF generation invocation can be checked via PDF generation Function call,but actual PDF conversion is not part of our test
 Counting the breaches       | Yes           | Total Occurance of number of breaches in a month is a part of the software being developed
 Detecting trends            | Yes           | Date & Time when the reading was continuously increasing for 30 minutes is recorded as part of the software being developed
-Notification utility        | Yes           | Notification is triggered and Status of Notification sent to any medium can be tested as a mock function(incase of Failure in notification sent)
+Notification utility        | No            | Notification is triggered and Status of Notification sent to any medium can be tested as a mock function(incase of Failure in notification sent)

 ### List the Test Cases